-This will activate your muscles and joins and will reduce the possibility of injuries.
+This will activate your muscles and joints and will reduce the possibility of injuries.
 Now I say reduce because there is always a chance you can get injured.
 But with warming up, those chances are way lower then it would be without.
-So what you will be wanting to do is activate your joints in circular motion and stretching while holding the arm or leg tight for 30 seconds.
+So what you will be wanting to do is activate your joints in a circular motion and stretching while holding the arm or leg tight for 30 seconds.

 Start And Finish In Perfect Form